ja88a/vrfs-go-merkletree/README.md

 * ECDSA signature - a digital signature made from an externally owned account

 External services acting as load balancers and an API Gateway should be integrated in order to deal with:
-* Load balancing
-* API requests routing & APIs versioning
+* Load balancing, API requests routing & APIs versioning - Ex.: AWS ALB
-* Communications encryption
+* External communications encryption support & private subnets management
-* User authentication & permissions
+* User authentication & permissions - Ex.: AWS Cognito, KeyCloack

 #### Logs Reporting

 Actual services' JSON logs should be reported to a remote log watcher to review them, monitor the service and/or automate runtime alerts triggering.

-Example of available 3rd party solutions: Sentry.io - Refer to [sentry-go](https://github.com/getsentry/sentry-go).
+Example of available 3rd party solutions:
+* AWS CloudWatch - Refer to their [Go SDK](https://docs.aws.amazon.com/sdk-for-go/api/service/cloudwatch/)
+* Sentry.io - Refer to [sentry-go](https://github.com/getsentry/sentry-go).

 #### Services Monitoring